 The following forms must be completed to get your final Custody Decree:

 Default.
-If you are seeking a Default Custody Decree (because Defendant did not file any paperwork within 20 days of being served), ask the Clerk of Court to enter a default against the Defendant.
+If you are seeking a Default Custody Decree (because Defendant did not file any paperwork within 20 days of being served), first you have to get a default entered against the Defendant.

 FYI!If Defendant made an appearance in the case (in some way that would indicate Defendant planned to participate in the case, such as signing a Waiver), you must send the Defendant a Three Day Notice of Intention to Enter Default Judgment after you get your default approved by the clerk.
-You must complete the form, file it, mail a copy to the Defendant, and file a Certificate of Mailing.
+Complete the form, file it, and mail a copy to the Defendant.

 - Summary Disposition Request.
 If you want a Custody Decree without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
 These forms ask the judge to approve of the Decree without a hearing.
 Only one party needs to complete these forms (usually the Plaintiff).